PhD in Management - Organisation, Work and Technology Pathway

-We welcome able research students, suitably qualified and interested in pursuing research in the Department's areas of academic specialisation towards a MPhil/PhD or Doctor of Management.
-A range of social science disciplines is included in the Department and research supervision is possible in a wide number of areas.
+We welcome applications from suitably qualified individuals interested in pursuing research within the Department's areas of academic specialisation.
+A range of social science disciplines are included in the Department and research supervision is possible in a wide number of areas.

-The PhD programme follows the Business and Mangement pathway, and includes a range of skills seminars to enhance your knowledge.
-You will be allocated two supervisors, and you will be encouraged to participate in regular research and graduate seminars hosted by staff and guest speakers.
-On the other hand, the practice-orientated Doctor of Management based on reflective practice is aimed at senior managers who want to develop a more sophisticated understanding of their own practice and organisation.
+The PhD in Management - Organisation, Work and Technology pathway includes a range of skills seminars to enhance your knowledge.
+You will be allocated two supervisors, and you will be encouraged to participate in regular research seminars hosted by staff and guest speakers.
 For more information on potential research topics and supervisors within this department, please visit our search for a supervisor page.

 Discover our job market candidates for 2017/18.

 "My PhD journey was one of the best in my life.
 It gave me the opportunities to learn, teach, think, attend weekly departmental research seminars, attend conferences and workshops and organise conferences too."

 Anindita Banerjee, PhD Organisation, Work and Technology 2015

 Discover what you will study as a PhD student in Organisation, Work and Technology by exploring the tabs below.

 Below is an overview of the modules you will study throughout your first year on the PhD in Management - Organisation, Work & Technology.
 You will also study a range of optional research training seminars to enhance your skills.
 To apply for this PhD programme, please visit Apply for PhD.

 |Research Philosophy and Methods||15|

 |Understanding Your Discipline||15|